viniCerutti/viniCerutti/README.md

 ### Hello World :earth_americas:!

 ## About Me:
-A curious young man who enjoys solving problems and taking ideas off paper and programming.
-Has experience with scientific method, software development and data analysis in HR (People Analytics) and retail .
+I enjoy solving problems and taking ideas off paper and programming.
+I have experience with scientific method, software development and data analysis in HR (People Analytics) and retail.

-He currently works at  Renner S.A. company in the OMNI alliance, helping the business area to make decisions through data.
-Using scientific methods, exploratory analysis, data visualization and extraction using tools such as Python, R and databricks.
+I currently work at Renner S.A. in the OMNI alliance, helping the business area to make decisions through data.
+Using scientific methods, exploratory analysis, data visualization and extraction using tools such as Python, R and databases.

-He has interest in the areas of: machine learning, algorithms, big data and data science.
+I am interested in the areas of: machine learning, algorithms, big data and data science.

 <div>
   <a href="https://www.linkedin.com/in/vinicius-duzac-cerutti/" target="_blank"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>